LxgacyTeam/LegacyUIFramework/docs/LegacyUIFramework_docs_EN.md

 }
 ```

-Or pass the theme only to one control:
+Or applying a theme to a single element only:

 ```csharp
 LegacyUI.Button(rect, "Blue button", blueTheme);